BarbyKelly/quizproject/README.md

 After comparing Favicon codes to the codes from Love Running, developer noticed that path needed to be adjusted.
 After adjusting the path, favicon appeared on the website.

+* HTML error

+- Developer saw this error when inspecting the website: "Uncaught TypeError: startQuizBtn is not a function     at HTMLButtonElement.onclick".

+- From this site: https://stackoverflow.com/questions/51282433/typeerror-functionname-is-not-a-function-at-htmlbuttonelement-onclick developer got the answer: startQuizBtn had to be startQuizBtnFunction as in script.js.

 [Back to top](#contents)